crowdcover/moabi/_posts/blog/2015-03-22-3rd-newsletter.md

 # Moabi Mapping Competition
 The results of the 1st edition of the mapping competition were announced at the Consortium Project, February 25, 2015.

 The contest brought together 44 Congolese participants !
 7 maps were hand-drawn and 37 maps were made using GIS software.
-The maps will be soon available on the Moabi platform in the section “blogpost” [http://rdc.moabi.org/blog/en/](http://rdc.moabi.org/blog/en/).
+The maps will be soon available on the Moabi platform in the section *blog post*: [http://rdc.moabi.org/blog/en/](http://rdc.moabi.org/blog/en/).